The Art Garden

 After years of discussing the park’s purpose at city council meetings, designers Gail Anderson and Joe Newton created the 60-foot Create/Influence sculpture as the first permanent art installation in the College’s Art Garden.
 The sculpture is constructed on the side of a city-owned wall and reads “influence” or “create,” depending on the viewer’s perspective.

-The College purchased the lot from the city in September of 2012 (thanks to a generous gift by philanthropists and artist Suzanne and Ronald Schrotberger) in order to continue to preserve the space for College activities as well as a holding space for future development needs of PCA&D.
+The College purchased the lot from the city in September of 2012 (thanks to a generous gift by philanthropists and artists Suzanne and Ronald Schrotberger) in order to continue to preserve the space for College activities as well as a holding space for future development needs of PCA&D.

 “The Art Garden was imagined as a place for ‘convocation’, creative gatherings to engage the Lancaster Community,” college President Michael Molla said in an email.